lumen-notes/lumen/docs/templates.md

 # Templates

-Any note can be turned into a template by adding a `template` key to the note's [frontmatter](/docs/metadata.md) with metadata about the template.
+Any note can be turned into a template by adding a `template` property to the note's [frontmatter](/docs/metadata.md) with details about the template.

 Here's an example "Book" template: